IHE/RAD.IRA/input/pagecontent/volume-1.md

 ###### 1:XX.4.2.1.2.1 Step 1: Open Reporting Session

-When a radiologist starts reporting, the PACS, as the initiator, opens a reporting session.
+When a radiologist starts reporting, the Image Display, as a Driving Application, starts a reporting session.

 Note that there is no explicit creation of a session.
-If the Hub receives a session ID (i.e. topic) that does not already exist, then the Hub will automatically create the session and add the subscriber (i.e. PACS) to the session.
+If the Hub receives a session ID (i.e. topic) that does not already exist, then the Hub will automatically create the session and add the subscriber (i.e. Image Display) to the session.

+It is necessary for the Driving Application to subscribe to the reporting events:
+- Receives its own events as a confirmation
+- Receives the version ID of the event which is required for concurrency control
+- Receives synchronization error events from the Hub or from other Synchronizing Applications.

+Once the Image Display completed its subscription, it launches the Report Creator.
+The Report Creator, as a Synchronizing Application, can follows the context and content events automatically.

+When launched, the first thing that the Report Creator does as a Synchronizing Application is to subscribe to the reporting session.
+The information about the Hub and the session is provided by the Image Display during launch.

+Furthermore, the Report Creator as a Synchronizing Application queries the Hub to get the current context.
+This ensures that the Synchronizing Application has the most recent context and content.
+If the reporting session just begins, then the result of the query will be empty.
+This is necessary because the Image Display does not know when the Report Creator completed its subscription.
+Therefore it is possible the Image Display has already changed context before the subscription is complete.

 <div>
 {%include step1-open-reporting-session.svg%}